 Once the weapon is disabled, the elder should be able to enjoy the feeling of gun ownership without the risk of accidentally hurting or killing themselves or someone else.
 Obviously, as with so many caregiving issues, you wouldn’t let your loved one know of the change.
 Just be aware that even a disabled weapon poses a risk, since law enforcement and other individuals will still react as if it is operational.
 Disabling may be an alternative, but removing guns altogether remains the safest option.

 Where to Seek Help Retiring a Senior’s Guns

 While gun laws and background checks are in place to prevent high-risk individuals from purchasing weapons in the first place, many seniors are unique in that they are not considered risky or unfit for gun ownership until later in life—after they have already legally obtained weapons.

 Generally, this demographic does not pose the same dramatic public safety threats that are so often cited in gun control debates.
-But that does not change the fact that family members are concerned their aging loved ones may mistake them for an intruder, take their own lives or react violently to delusions they think are real.
+But that does not change the fact that family members are concerned their aging loved ones may mistake them for an intruder, take their own lives, or react violently to delusions or hallucinations they think are real.

-Ultimately, no family member wants to infringe on a loved one’s independence, but at some point, we must take responsibility for their wellbeing and our own.
-Being a caregiver isn’t about doing what is easy; It is about doing what is best for those we love.
+Ultimately, no family member wants to infringe on a loved one’s rights or independence, but at some point, we must take responsibility for their well-being, our own and that of our neighbors in the community.
+Being a caregiver isn’t about doing what is easy.
+It is about doing what is best for those we love.